FlowFuse/website/src/handbook/company/security/access-control.md

 exception basis.

-2. If required by business operations, secrets/credentials must be shared securely and stored in the company provided password manager.
+2. If required by business operations, secrets/credentials must be shared securely and stored in the company provided password manager, 1Password.

 3. Usage of a shared secret to access a critical system or resource must be supported by a complimenting solution to uniquely identify the user.